 Still, the film’s most notable achievement is committing self-sabotage by showing Hitler conversing with Lída in Czech.
-While the fact that all Nazis speak Czech feels jarring throughout the film, it is only then that The Devil’s Mistress hammers the final nail into its coffin.
+While the fact that all Nazis speak Czech feels jarring throughout the film, it is only then that the film hammers the final nail into its coffin.
 Perhaps the Czech film industry could learn a thing or two from Mel Gibson’s Apocalypto (2006).

 While the direction Filip Renč wanted to go in with this masterpiece is definitely somewhere in the sphere of feasibility, the film’s execution forces that image to float around bonelessly, never to stand with its feet on the ground.